Police search for parents charged in Michigan school shooting | Law-Order

 Police search for parents charged in Michigan school shooting

 Oakland County Sheriff Michael Bouchard told CNN police were searching for the Crumbleys after the couple's attorney told his office that they have stopped responding to messages.
-"If they think they're going to get away, they're not," Bouchard said, adding that a "host" of detectives, as well as the FBI and the U.S. Marshals Service, were looking for them.
+"If they think they're going to get away, they're not," Bouchard said, adding that a "host" of detectives, the FBI and the U.S. Marshals Service were looking for them.

+However, some media reports said the couple planned to appear voluntarily.
+ABC News cited a statement from the couple's attorneys saying, "The Crumbleys left town on the night of the tragic shooting for their own safety.
+They are returning to the area to be arraigned.
+They are not fleeing from law enforcement."

+The Detroit News, identifying the lawyers as Shannon Smith and Mariell Lehman, reported that the attorneys had told prosecutors the Crumbleys would be turning themselves in but that, "Instead of communicating with us, the prosecutor held a press conference to announce charges."
+The attack was the latest in a decades-long string of mass shootings at U.S. schools.

 Michigan law prohibits those under 18 years of age from buying or possessing firearms, except in limited circumstances such as hunting with a license and a supervising adult.
-"These charges are intended to hold the individuals who contributed to this tragedy accountable and also send a message: that gun owners have a responsibility," Oakland County Prosecutor Karen McDonald told a news conference on Friday.
+McDonald told a news conference the charges were intended to "send a message: that gun owners have a responsibility."

+Whether prosecutors could prove the parents bought the gun as a gift for their son could be crucial, one expert said.
+Eric Ruben, a law professor at Southern Methodist University in Dallas, said it would be easier for prosecutors to prevail if they could prove the parents took some direct action that led to the deaths - for example, buying the gun.
+If they merely failed to act, he said, prosecutors would have to show the parents had some legal duty to the victims.

-Ethan Crumbley was returned to his classroom and later walked out of a bathroom with the gun, killing four students and injuring seven other people, authorities said.
-When news of an active shooter at the school broke shortly after 1 p.m.
-EST, Jennifer Crumbley sent Ethan a text message, urging him, "Don't do it," according to prosecutors.
+Ethan Crumbley was returned to class and later walked out of a bathroom with the gun, killing four students and injuring seven other people, authorities said.
+When news of an active shooter at the school broke, Jennifer Crumbley sent Ethan a text message, urging him, "Don't do it," according to prosecutors.

 James Crumbley, meanwhile, drove straight home to check whether the gun was there before calling police to report that it was missing and that his son might be the shooter, McDonald said.
 The gun had been stored in an unlocked drawer in the parents' bedroom.
-Parents are rarely charged in connection with children's school shootings.
 Unlike some states, Michigan does not legally require gun owners to keep their firearms secured from children.

-Eric Ruben, a professor at Southern Methodist University's Dedman School of Law in Dallas, said it would be easier for prosecutors to prevail if they could prove that Crumbley's parents had taken some direct action that led to the deaths - for example, buying the gun.
-If they merely failed to act, he said, prosecutors would have to show the parents had some legal duty to the victims.
-Asked whether school officials should have done more, McDonald said the investigation was ongoing.

-"He should not have been allowed to go back to that class, and I believe that is a universal position," she said.
-The attack is the latest in a decades-long string of mass shootings at U.S. schools.
+Ethan Crumbley has been charged as an adult, even though he is under 18.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)